 Your Thoughts on the Differences Between Cupcakes and Muffins

 Since posting these cupcake and muffin differences, I’ve received lots of feedback.
-Be sure to read through the comments and chime in with your opinions!
+Be sure to read through the comments and chime in with your opinions about cupcakes vs. muffins!